 - 1. Finish all SP course work and practica. - 2.
-Pass the School Psychologist Praxis specialty exam.
+Pass the Praxis School Psychologist exam and submit scores directly to the TSBEP.

 - 3. Take the Texas Jurisprudence Exam.
 The Texas Jurisprudence Exam is a take-home exam to be completed and postmarked no later than two weeks after it is sent.
 A score of 90% or better is required to pass this exam. - 4.
 Complete LSSP Application and send to TSBEP.